sullivanm22/Salaries-Data-Project/README.md

 # Salary Insights Project

 Explore salary data from Kaggle, sourced from Levels.fyi, visualized using Python.
-This project employs key Python libraries, including Matplotlib, Pandas, and NumPy, to derive meaningful insights.
+This project utilizes key Python libraries, including Matplotlib, Pandas, and NumPy, to derive meaningful insights.

 ## Key Features
 - **Matplotlib, Pandas, and NumPy:** Leveraging these Python libraries for efficient data visualization and analysis.